williamsjoehenry/williamsjoehenry.github.io/_posts/2017-07-15-ajive-lessons.markdown

 [I recently released](/software/2017/07/15/ajive-package.html) my first [R](https://github.com/idc9/r_jive) and [Python](https://github.com/idc9/py_jive) packages.
 This post contains some thoughts and advice about releasing software packages – particularly for other graduate students.

 The question of "should you release a package?" is highly context dependent (e.g. if you are a probabilist the answer is probably no).
-There are a number of tradeoffs to consider.
+There are a number of trade-offs to consider.
 For example, academia does not seem to value software very much.
 More importantly, there is a large time cost cost to develop software packages that could have been spent writing papers, this includes:

 - Coding the basic functionality
 - Turning your code into a package someone else can download and use